Preserving Our History

 Another notable vernacular residence in the Alameda-Depot Historic District occupies 440 West Mountain Avenue, one well-known for its building material.
 While adobe bricks have long been used for construction in the Chihuahuan Desert, stone gathered from the foothills of the Organ Mountains has also provided a suitable, locally available material for building purposes.
 This residence relies on stone in combination with elements of the Pueblo Revival style to achieve its distinctive appearance.
 The inward sloping walls, exposed vigas, heavy lintels above the windows, and irregular parapet, features common to this particular style, are matched with an atypical wall buttress similar to the one on the home on Van Patten Avenue.

 Upon close observation, the stylistic differences among these three residences become immediately evident.
 Nonetheless, each residence marks a specific moment in time in the growth of Las Cruces, and, like all works of art, their features and character are best enjoyed when viewed in thoughtful contemplation.

 The City of Las Cruces values our history and culture, and encourages those who are repairing or rehabilitating their own historic properties to do so in a way that protects the integrity of the property.

 Summary Questions and Answers about the Historic Preservation Ordinance

-The following Q & A is provided to help guide residents as they review the draft proposal:
+The following Q & A is provided to help guide residents through the historic preservation:

 Q: What is the purpose of the proposed ordinance?